JAL's grounded Boeing Dreamliner leaks fuel in tests

 | TOKYO/SEATTLE

-TOKYO/SEATTLE Japan Airlines Co (JAL) (9201.T) said on Sunday that a Boeing Co (BA.N) 787 Dreamliner jet undergoing checks in Tokyo following a fuel leak at Boston airport last week had leaked fuel during tests earlier in the day.
+TOKYO/SEATTLE Japan Airlines Co JAL.L said on Sunday that a Boeing Co 787 Dreamliner jet undergoing checks in Tokyo following a fuel leak at Boston airport last week had leaked fuel during tests earlier in the day.

 An open valve on the aircraft caused fuel to leak from a nozzle on the left wing used to remove fuel, a company spokeswoman said.
 The jet is out of service after spilling about 40 gallons (roughly 150 litres) of fuel onto the airport taxiway in Boston due to a separate valve-related problem.